 DiagnosisTop

 Dermatophytosis is diagnosed based on a positive result of a mycologic examination of scrapings from affected skin surface.
-In glabrous skin mycosis, plaques located on the margins of the skin eruption are collected for analysis.
-In nail infections, scrapings are collected from under the nail plate (as near the nail fold as possible) to obtain living hyphae that can be grown in the culture media.
+In body mycosis, plaques located on the margins of the skin eruption are scrapped for analysis.
+In nail infections, nail clipping is done or scrapings are collected from under the nail plate.
 The collected material is used for direct microscopic examination with 10% KOH, and culture is started on Sabouraud medium.
 Culture results are obtained within ~3 weeks.

 Dermatophytes can also be detected using polymerase chain reaction (PCR).
-Currently it is recommended that mycology laboratories use both methods, classical (direct examination + culture) and molecular, as they are complementary.
+Mycology laboratories may use both methods, classical (direct examination + culture) and molecular, as they are complementary.

 1. Foot and hand mycosis: Contact dermatitis, dyshidrotic eczema, psoriasis.